Pope Pius XII and Judaism: Attitude during the Holocaust

-Cardinal Secretary of State Luigi Maglione received a request from Chief Rabbi of Palestine Isaac Herzog in the Spring of 1940 to intercede on behalf of Lithuanian Jews about to be deported to Germany.
+Cardinal Secretary of State Luigi Maglione received a request from Chief Rabbi of Palestine Isaac Herzog in the spring of 1940 to intercede on behalf of Lithuanian Jews about to be deported to Germany.
 Pius called Ribbentrop on March 11, repeatedly protesting against the treatment of Jews.
-In his 1940 encyclical Summi Pontificatus, Pius rejected anti-semitism, stating that in the Catholic Church there is "neither Gentile nor Jew, circumcision nor uncircumcision."
+In his 1940 encyclical Summi Pontificatus, Pius rejected antisemitism, stating that in the Catholic Church, there is "neither Gentile nor Jew, circumcision nor uncircumcision."
 In the summer of 1942, Pius explained to his college of Cardinals the reasons for the great gulf that existed between Jews and Christians at the theological level: "Jerusalem has responded to His call and to His grace with the same rigid blindness and stubborn ingratitude that has led it along the path of guilt to the murder of God."
 Historian Guido Knopp describes these comments of Pius as being "incomprehensible" at a time when "Jerusalem was being murdered by the million".
-Revising a previous opinion of his, Michael Phayer asserted that Pius did speak out against the holocaust in his 1942 Christmas message.
+Revising a previous opinion of his, Michael Phayer asserted that Pius did speak out against the Holocaust in his 1942 Christmas message.